VRTool

 of destination point, or press [point] button and click

-location with the mouse.
-VMC, course and distance to destination
+a location in the chart with the mouse.
+All VMC, course and distance to destination

 calculations use great circle formulas.